 Prevention and Remedial Measures for Drought Damage in Tea Gardens

-To prevent damage in gardens and reduce losses in tea production, supplementary measures to replenish water and suppress evaporation can be taken before the onset of drought.
+To prevent damage in tea gardens and reduce losses in tea production, supplementary measures to replenish water and suppress evaporation can be taken before the onset of drought.
 These include irrigation to supplement water, loosening the soil and weeding, inter-row grass covering, etc., to maintain and regulate and improve the microclimate around the tea plants, thereby enhancing the tea trees' drought resistance.

 Prevention and Remedial Measures for Drought Damage in Tea Gardens-1